itwritsmall/itwritsmall.github.io/_drafts/2019-03-09-install-nagios-raspbian.md

 And that's it (for now), you've got up/down monitoring for as many hosts as you want to add.

 ## Conclusion
 End result, you should have simple monitoring for your network.
-Which is great, but it's simple.
+That's great, but it's simple.
 There's a lot more monitoring **and** alerting that Nagios can do for you.
 Checking more services than just `ping`, e-mail alerts, grouping hosts into groups, storing historical data is all possible.
 I've just got to spend some time setting it up and (of course) writing it down.

+### What to do next
+* The next logical step is to make Nagios send you e-mail alerts.
+Here's the tutorial for that: https://{{site.url}}/_posts/20019-03-09-install-postfix-nagios.html

 ### Resources
+* Official Nagios Core Documentation https://assets.nagios.com/downloads/nagioscore/docs/nagioscore/4/en/toc.html
 * https://www.digitalocean.com/community/tutorials/how-to-install-nagios-4-and-monitor-your-servers-on-centos-7
 * http://www.d3noob.org/2016/04/installing-nagios-4-on-raspberry-pi.html
 * https://poweruphosting.com/blog/install-nagios/

 ### Revision History
 * 03/09/2019- Writing begins